Geometric Criteria for 6-Functor Formalisms in the Setting of Pullback Formalisms: Duality and Ambidexterity

 \section{Duality and Ambidexterity}

 In Mann's framework for 6-functor formalisms, we are given a category $\mathcal C$, along with a certain class of morphisms $E$ in $\mathcal C$ for which the exceptional operations should be defined.
-One notes (\cite[Remark 3.2.4]{HM6FF}) that this is not enough structure to express any form of Poincar\'{e} duality, for which it would be necessary to define a notion of ``smooth map''.
+One notes (\cite[Remark 3.2.4]{HM6FF}) that this is not enough structure to express Poincar\'{e} duality, for which it would be necessary to have a notion of ``smooth map''.
 Nevertheless, for any 6-functor formalism, it is possible to define a notion of cohomological smoothness for maps such that the cohomologically smooth maps satisfy Poincar\'{e} duality.
+This is captured by the notion of $D$-suave maps for a 6-functor formalism $D$ -- see \Cref{S:suave prim}.

 The approach to categorical invariants given by pullback formalisms instead takes the ``smooth'' maps as the fundamental geometric input (given by the quasi-admissibility structure).
-It turns out that this data is enough to define Atiyah duality, which is done in \Cref{defn:duality}, and we can show (\Cref{thm:duality}) that under some mild conditions, the quasi-admissible maps that have Atiyah duality are precisely the ones that have good cohomological properness properties.
+Nevertheless, pullback formalisms do not have enough structure to define Borel-Moore homology, which is necessary to express Poincar\'{e} duality in full generality (as in \eqref{eqn:duality}).
+It turns that analogously to the case of 6-functor formalisms, we can still define a notion of Atiyah duality or ambidexterity for maps (\Cref{defn:duality}) and we can show (\Cref{thm:duality}) that under some mild conditions, the quasi-admissible maps that have Atiyah duality are precisely the ones that have good cohomological properness properties.

-Duality properties for cohomology theories are often given by a form of twisted ambidexterity: they say that the right and left adjoints of some functor agree up to a twist.
+Note that duality properties for cohomology theories are often given by a form of twisted ambidexterity: they say that the right and left adjoints of some functor agree up to a twist.
 We will see how to interpret this as a version of Poincar\'{e}/Serre duality in \Cref{rmk:BM duality}.